saimak/web-monitoring-elk/README.md

  `/var/log/syslog`
  `/var/log/auth.log`

-ou might see follwing error while bringin ELK up:
+You might see follwing error while bringin ELK up:
  `max virtual memory areas has low memory`

  This can be fixed by, if using ubuntu: